Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Minia is/was a free agent for the first few games of the season as no team would sign her for base salary because her asking price was to high.
 She is also well known to not contribute a fair(50%) share if any mined bitgems to her teams satellite.

-- Minia asks to be released from his former team
+- Minia asks to be released from his former team.
+Max is surprised that she would join them as she is well know for not only being meania but for stealing the cyber.beast of other cyber.fighters

 Max asks Aarock for an opportunity